rfo909/CFT/doc/Reference.md

 ## Repeat last line

-The single dot "." is used to rerun the last line of interactive input to CFT.
+The single dot "." is used to rerun the last command given via interactive input to CFT.
 Note also that it can be followed by additional text, which is literally appended to previous command.
 Example:

 ```